nucleogenesis/swiftype-magento-2-suggestions/README.md

-# Swiftype Magento 2.x Autocomplete
+# Swiftype Magento 2.x Autosuggestion

 This is a very simple extension that gives your Magento 2.x search bar the power of Swiftype's jQuery suggestion function.